jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.10.9 PanchromaticSharpening
+#### 7.10.10 PanchromaticSharpening

-Increases the spatial resolution of image data by combining multispectral bands with panchromatic data.
+Increases the spatial resolution of image data by combining multispectral bands with panchromatic data..

 *Parameters*: